Bob Dole: Health

 Dole had surgery for prostate cancer in 1991.
 He later spoke before Congress and on public service announcements about early detection of the disease and the erectile dysfunction that resulted from his surgery.
 He then became a paid spokesman for Viagra.
 He also starred in a parody of his Viagra commercials for "the little blue can" of Pepsi.

-In 2001, Dole, at age 77, was treated successfully for an abdominal aortic aneurysm by vascular surgeon Kenneth Ouriel, who said Dole "maintained his sense of humor throughout his care".
+In 2001, Dole, at age 77, was treated successfully for an abdominal aortic aneurysm by vascular surgeon Kenneth Ouriel.

 Dole underwent a hip replacement operation that required him to receive blood thinners in December 2004.
 One month after the surgery, doctors determined that he was bleeding inside his head.
 He spent 40 days at Walter Reed Army Medical Center; upon his release, his stronger left arm was of limited use.
 Dole told a reporter that he needed help to handle the simplest of tasks, since both of his arms were of limited use.
 He continued to go to Walter Reed several times a week for occupational therapy for his left shoulder.

-In 2009, Dole was hospitalized for an elevated heart rate and sore legs for which he underwent a successful skin graft procedure.
+In 2009, Dole was hospitalized for an elevated heart rate and sore legs for which he underwent a successful skin grafting procedure.
 He was hospitalized with pneumonia in February 2010 after undergoing knee surgery.
 Dole spent ten months at Walter Reed Army Medical Center recovering from the surgery and experienced three bouts with pneumonia.
 He was released from the hospital in November 2010.
 Dole was readmitted to Walter Reed Army Medical Center in January 2011 and spent about six days there being treated for a fever and a minor infection.

 Dole was hospitalized in November 2012 at Walter Reed National Military Medical Center, according to then-Senate Majority Leader Harry Reid.

-Dole was hospitalized at Walter Reed National Military Medical Center for low blood pressure on September 13, 2017.
+Dole was hospitalized at Walter Reed National Military Medical Center for hypotension on September 13, 2017.
 He stayed for 24 hours before returning home.